Read

 Lifting the Veil of Mind Control

-An influencer gains your trust through friendship and promises, perhaps comforting you during a difficult time, and perhaps appealing to your existing ideals.
+An influencer gains trust through friendship and promises, perhaps comforting you during a difficult time, and perhaps appealing to your existing ideals.
 Once you trust him, you’re ready to believe him.
-You are convinced that everything he says is true and for your own good and for the good of others.
+You become convinced that everything he says is true and for your own good and for the good of others.
 Then he has the power to influence all aspects of your life.

-• establishment of beliefs to deflect all skepticism and criticism of the doctrine and leaders
+- establishment of beliefs to deflect all skepticism and criticism of the doctrine and leaders

-• suppression of critical thinking skills (while maintaining the illusion of logic)
+- suppression of critical thinking skills (while maintaining the illusion of logic)

-• isolation of members from doubt-inducing information
+- isolation of members from doubt-inducing information

-• the creation of dependency on the group for social and psychological fulfillment
+- the creation of dependency on the group for social and psychological fulfillment

-• the instillment of emotions like fear and guilt to keep members from leaving.
+- the instillment of emotions like fear and guilt to keep members from leaving.

 It is key that all the while, members maintain perfect trust in the person or group doing the manipulating.